bensmiller/detection-limit-fitting/README.md

 1. When very low concentration values are used, fitting is unsuccessful.
 Please use concentration units where the lowest concentration is greater than 1.

 ## Cite as
+If you use this tool or code in a publication please cite the following:

 Ben Miller (2022).
 Detection Limit Fitting Tool (https://github.com/bensmiller/detection-limit-fitting), GitHub.
 Retrieved March 30, 2022.

 Miller, Benjamin S., et al. “Sub-Picomolar Lateral Flow Antigen Detection with Two-Wavelength Imaging of Composite Nanoparticles.”
 Biosensors and Bioelectronics, vol. 207, Elsevier BV, July 2022, p.
 114133, doi:10.1016/j.bios.2022.114133.

+Carly A. Holstein, Maryclare Griffin et al. Statistical Method for Determining and Comparing Limits of Detection of Bioassays.
+Analytical Chemistry 2015 87 (19), 9795-9801. https://doi.org/10.1021/acs.analchem.5b02082

 ## Authors and References